sw6ueyz/FixSmartIndent/README.md

 This program just fixes the following problem and does not have any settings.

-If you disable auto formatting and enable smart indent,
+When you disable auto formatting and enable smart indent in IDE editor,

 before fix :